qualtranscribe logo

 TL;DR

-Focus group transcription needs differ depending on the format, an in-person session at a dedicated facility, a Zoom or Webex call, or a market research firm running a multi-market study all put different demands on a transcription provider.
+Focus group transcription needs differ depending on the format.
+An in-person session at a dedicated facility, a Zoom or Webex call, or a market research firm running a multi-market study all put different demands on a transcription provider.
 This guide covers what to look for by focus group type, then walks through seven human transcription services worth considering, starting with Qualtranscribe, and including two specialists built exclusively for market research: Babbletype and Focus Forward.

 The Different Kinds of Focus Groups You Might Be Transcribing